JaRo7126/CameraAPI/README.md

 ```

 **Congratulations!**
-Now you can use any lib functions as you wish
+Now you can use any lib functions as you wish.
+Check the [wiki](https://github.com/JaRo7126/CameraAPI/wiki) for detailed info.

 # Are there any limits?
 No, there are no actual limits.
 However, I must say, that with active camera option enabled camera movements will be MUCH slower.
 I've already implemented auto-disabling it on camera init, but if you for whatever reason want to remove this feature, you can delete the corresponding code(other CameraAPI instances just disable it anyway).